 Angola is one of the countries that has been most heavily affected by landmines and unexploded ordnance.
-In the 1990s, the United Nations estimated that Angola had over 10 million landmines, nearly one landmine for every Angolan.
-One of the organisations that has been working to clear the landmines and unexploded ordinance is the HALO Trust.
+In the 1990’s, the United Nations estimated that Angola had over 10 million landmines, nearly one landmine for every Angolan.
+One of the organisations that has been working to clear the landmines and munitions is the HALO Trust.
 Eric Beauchemin traveled to the central Angolan city of Kuito to witness a demining operation and speak to landmine victims.

 Gold medal, New York Radio Festivals, 1996

 Radio Netherlands, the Dutch International Service, presents “Seeds of Death in Angola”.
-The program is produced and presented by Eric Beauchemin.
+The programme is produced and presented by Eric Beauchemin.

 There’s nothing worse than since a little boy or a little girl walking around with no legs or no hands.
 I think it’s the saddest thing in the world.